jeanleblanc/public-files/Sciences/Math/Plan.md

 - **Number theory** : An Introduction to the Theory of Numbers y G. H. Hardy & E. M. Wright
 - **Graph theory** : Graph theory by Reinhard Diestel
 - **Topology** : Topology by James R. Munkres

-The Nature of Pure Mathematical Knowledge
-4.1.
-Axioms and definitions
-4.2.
-Theorems and proofs
-4.3.
-Abstraction and generalization
-4.4.
-The role of intuition and creativity in pure mathematics

 # More applied mathematics

 - **Physics math**
 - **Biology math**
 - **Finance math** : Mathematics for Finance: An Introduction to Financial Engineering by Marek Capinski & Tomasw Zastawniak
-- **Controle theory** : # Feedback Systems: An Introduction for Scientists and Engineers by Karl John Astrom & Richard M. Murray
+- **Controle theory** : Feedback Systems: An Introduction for Scientists and Engineers by Karl John Astrom & Richard M. Murray
-- **Math Modeling** : # Nonlinear Dynamics and Chaos: With Applications to Physics, Biology, Chemistry, and Engineering by Steven H. Strogatz
+- **Math Modeling** : Nonlinear Dynamics and Chaos: With Applications to Physics, Biology, Chemistry, and Engineering by Steven H. Strogatz

 # Philosophy of Mathematics
 > Thinking about mathematics : the philosophy of mathematics by stewart shapiro